cockroachlabs/workshop_labs/query-optimization/README.md

              | )
 ```

-We can see that `primary` includes `ol_w_id` so it can leverage the index to quickly jump to the right key, but it doesn't include `ol_amount` or `ol_number` which are other fields used to filter, group and order by our query.
+We can see that `primary` includes `ol_w_id` so it can leverage the index to quickly jump to the right key, but it doesn't include `ol_amount` which is a field used to filter.

-We can create an index on `ol_amount` to improve the performance.
+We can create an index on `ol_amount` to reduce the rows to scan and improve the performance.
 For testing, we will create 2 indexes to show the value of `STORING`.

 Before, however, let's gather an explain plan with statistics used by the optimizer.
 We use `EXPLAIN` with `OPT,VERBOSE` as parameters.